nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 #### Interaction

 The policy is selected based on the use case scope provided by the Nuts access token as part of the authentication process.
-The input for evaluating the policy is a commonly agreed upon information model; theo model is described in the proposal for the generic function authorization.
+The input for evaluating the policy is a commonly agreed upon information model; the model is described in the proposal for the generic function authorization.

 Policies are expressed in a domain specific language called Rego so that everyone uses the same rulesets.
 Implementors